 Honeywell has long been in the business of creating security equipment, and they show no signs of slowing down.
-At CES 2017, they announced a pair of new smart security cameras: the Lyric C1 and Lyric C2.
-While Honeywell promised to make both cameras available this year, they've only half delivered with Lyric C1.
+At CES 2017, they promised to launch two security cameras, Lyric C1 and Lyric C2, within the year… and launch they did!

 Lyric C1 is an indoor-only security camera, relying on AC outlets for power.
 The camera needs a Wi-Fi connection (2.4GHz only) to communicate with the cloud.

 You can set up your Lyric C1 in one of two ways.
 As is increasingly common with indoor security cameras, you can attach it to its magnetic base and set it on a flat surface.
 The second method, wall mounting, is also common for indoor cameras.
 At the back of the camera is a hole for a screw/hook, similar to the ones seen on wall clocks.
 Yes, this means you'll have to drill into your wall.
 If you'd rather keep your wall hole-free, the back of the camera offers plenty of space for double-sided adhesive strips.

 Lyric C2 has a different design than Lyric C1, but most of their features are the same.
 What's different about C2 is that it works with both 2.4GHz and 5GHz Wi-Fi bands.

 Image & Video Quality